Inflationary Dynamics and Particle Production in a Toroidal Bose-Einstein Condensate: Concluding Remarks

 In this paper, we have explored how an exponentially expanding thin toroidal Bose-Einstein condensate can reproduce the various features of primordial cosmological inflation.
 Our work was inspired by recent experimental and theoretical work by Eckel and collaborators who studied inflationary physics in a ring-shaped BEC~\cite{Eckel:2017uqx}.
 These authors observed experimentally (and confirmed theoretically) the redshifting of phonons due to the rapid expansion of this analogue 1D universe, a damping of phonon modes due to Hubble friction, and evidence of the preheating phenomena predicted to occur at the end of inflation.

 A central finding of our work is that quantum pressure effects, even if they are quantitatively small, can have important implications for the dynamics of expanding toroidal BEC's.
 Such quantum pressure effects modify the Mukhanov-Sasaki equations for phonon modes in a fundamental way, with the resulting solutions exhibiting damping and redshift, just like in inflationary cosmology.
 We found that this damping is responsible for the change of the vacuum state of the fluctuations, which ultimately leads to the dynamical generation of phonons.
 This is the analogue of particle production in the early universe.
 As a result, if the perturbations start in a coherent state, the ring expansion forces them to bifurcate into two density waves that propagate opposite to each other, leading to a complex time-dependent density wave in the toroid.
 This phonon generation also manifests itself in the density-density noise correlations as a cusp-like feature that tracks the horizon size.
 Both of these results are clear signatures of particle creation and can be verified experimentally.
+However, it is important to note that, within the gravitational analogy viewpoint, the model we consider here is a very special one i.e. a quasi-one-dimensional toroidal BEC, the small width of which led us to consider the short-distance corrections due to quantum pressure.
+More general models could be realized experimentally that can give different results and interpretations \cite{Wittemer:2019kds}.